bisoff/utils-env/!readme.txt

 --- vcs tools ---
-bb* 		for rapid drop/add/clone/rename/enlist remote repo and ssh key for BITBUCKET csvn*		for rapid add/clone/enlist remote repo for local CollabNet Subversion Edge repo gek/gis/gok	for rapid update/commit whole SVN repo (used in button bar in Total Commander) sek/sok 	for rapid update/commit whole SVN repo (used in button bar in Total Commander) svnsw		switch svn version by renaming folder if you use some versions of CLI svn.
+bb* 		for rapid drop/add/clone/rename/enlist remote repo and ssh key for BITBUCKET csvn*		for rapid add/clone/enlist remote repo for local CollabNet Subversion Edge repo g*		aliases for GIT commands (ex. for button bar in Total Commander or CLI using) sek/sok 	for rapid update/commit whole SVN repo (used in button bar in Total Commander) sw-svn		switch svn version by renaming folder if you use some versions of CLI svn.
-		  ex. old version of CLI svn that compatible with GUI client, like SmartSVN and last CLI version of svn for new projects/repos
+		  ex. old version of CLI svn that compatible with GUI client, like SmartSVN and last CLI version of svn for new projects/repos this is more convenient than replace PATH var, imho sw-git		switch git version by renaming folder if you use some versions of CLI git.
+		  warning: to use it correctly (w/o context loose) run it as ". sw-git" and reopen shell

 --- file system ---
 cpage		enlist file type of files in path, passed in param (used to define code page of plain text files)